07.01.2026

 Why Aeration Matters for New Lawns

-Core aeration removes small plugs of soil from the lawn.
-These openings help loosen compacted areas and allow air, water, and nutrients to move deeper into the soil.
-For new-construction lawns, that can be especially helpful because the turf is often trying to grow in disturbed or compacted soil.
+At Virginia Green, we use deep root aeration services.
+Deep root aeration removes small plugs of soil from the lawn.
+These openings help relieve compacted areas and allow air, water, and nutrients to move deeper into the soil.
+For new-construction lawns, this can be especially helpful because the turf is often growing in disturbed or compacted soil.

 Best Time for Aeration and Overseeding